‘Bates Motel’ Spoilers: Norman Confronts Romero, Rihanna Checks In As Marion

 And the Walk In Refrigerator?

-Chick (Ryan Hurst) will asks Norman how the freeze is working out for him, which leads to Norman having a panic attack.
+Chick (Ryan Hurst) will ask Norman how the freeze is working out for him, which leads to Norman having a panic attack.
 Bates Motel spoilers suggest that he has a meltdown because he thinks that Chick knows something that he shouldn’t.

 Bates Motel fans, do you think Norman will kill Marion Crane like in the 1960 movie?
 Will Mother kill Caleb?